2022 Heart of America 200

 The 2022 Heart of America 200 was the eighth stock car race of the 2022 NASCAR Camping World Truck Series and the 24th iteration of the event.
 The race was held on Saturday, May 14, 2022, in Kansas City, Kansas at Kansas Speedway, a 1.5 mi permanent D-shaped oval racetrack.
 The race was contested over 134 laps.
 Zane Smith, driving for Front Row Motorsports, would have a dominant performance, leading 108 laps and earning his sixth career truck series win.
 It was his third win of the season.
 To fill out the podium, Ty Majeski of ThorSport Racing and Grant Enfinger of GMS Racing would finish 2nd and 3rd, respectively.

 Background

-Kansas Speedway is a 1.5 mi tri-oval race track in the Village West area near Kansas City, Kansas, United States.
+Kansas Speedway is a 1.5 mi tri-oval race track in Kansas City, Kansas, United States.
 It was built in 2001 and it currently hosts two annual NASCAR race weekends.
 The IndyCar Series also held races at the venue until 2011.
 The speedway is owned and operated by NASCAR.